An overabundance of fat along the top of the neckline, otherwise known as cresty neck, is an indicator of metabolic problems in your horse.

 Chromium is an essential trace mineral needed for energy utilization.
 In fact, glucose tolerance factor (GTF) is synthesized from dietary chromium.
 Furthermore, GTF binds to insulin to enhance its action within the body.

-One study led researchers to conclude that supplementing 4 mg of chromium per day can enhance insulin sensitivity and may also help to prevent horses from becoming insulin resistant later in life.
+One study led researchers to conclude that supplementing 4 mg of chromium per day might enhance insulin sensitivity.

 Magnesium is crucial for healthy metabolic function and plays a role in carbohydrate, protein, and fat metabolism.
 Magnesium can support normal fat coverage in overweight equines, especially those with cresty neck.

 Magnesium Oxide is highly concentrated and readily absorbed by horses, making it a good choice for magnesium supplementation.
 It can simply be mixed in or top dressed over soaked hay, hay pellets or a ration balancer.

 Mad Barn’s MagneChrome contains a number of quality ingredients, including magnesium and chromium, which are both known to support metabolic health in horses.

 Another supplement that has been found to be helpful for horses with cresty neck is spirulina.